 X.509 is a significant ITU-T Recommendation.
 Public-key certificates are widely used.

-In addition to being a major part of -e-business, e-banking, e-health, it now also being used other characterized by large networks with machine-to-machine communication and constrained entities e.g., Internet of Things (IoT) and intelligent electric networks (smart grid).
+In addition to being a major part of e-business, e-banking, e-health, it is now also being used in other environments and industries characterized by large networks with machine-to-machine communication and constrained entities e.g., Internet of Things (IoT) and intelligent electric networks (smart grid).

 Public-key certificates are also for several IETF specification, e.g. Transport Layer Security (TLS).

 Attribute certificates provide a secure method for conveying privileges important for access control.
 The OASIS SAML specifications are based on X.509 attribute certificates.
-Attribute certificates are also used in power systems Attribute certificates are in particular useful when privileges are assigned by other authorities than those issuing public-key certificates.
+Attribute certificates are also used in power systems.
+Attribute certificates are particularly useful when privileges are assigned by other authorities than those issuing public-key certificates.

 In collaboration with other groups X.509 needs to evolve and to be maintained to reflect and benefit from the experiences obtained within the Public-Key Infrastructure (PKI) area and in the Privilege Management Infrastructure (PMI) area.
-X.509 needs to be enhanced to cope the new requirements such as Machine-to-Machine communications, smart-grid security, Internet of Things security, quantum safe algorithms and distributed ledger technologies.
+X.509 needs to be enhanced to cope with new requirements such as Machine-to-Machine communications, smart-grid security, Internet of Things security, quantum safe algorithms and distributed ledger technologies.
 A Decentralized PKI mechanism using blockchains is under development.

-Recommendations under responsibility of this Question as of : E.104 (in conjunction with SG2), E.115 (in conjunction with SG2), F.500, F.510, F.511, F.515, X.500, X.501, X.509, X.510, X.511, X.518, X.519, X.520, X.521, X.525, X.530 and X.1341.
+Recommendations under responsibility of this Question as of 12 July 2024: E.104 (in conjunction with SG2), E.115 (in conjunction with SG2), F.500, F.510, F.511, F.515, X.500, X.501, X.509, X.510, X.511, X.518, X.519, X.520, X.521, X.525, X.530 and X.1341.

-Texts under development as of : X.510 Amd.1, X.pki-em.
+Texts under development as of 12 July 2024: X.508, X.509 Cor.2, X.509 Amd.1, X.510 Amd.1, X.510 Cor.1, X.511 Amd.1, X.518 Amd.1, X.519 Amd.1, X.520 Amd.1, X.521 Amd.1, X.525 Amd.1, and X.dpki,

 1.2 Motivation for the work on ASN.1